TEACHING

 Professor Hurd teaches undergraduate and graduate courses on religion, law, and global politics; American borders; and the United States and the world.

-Prospective grad students: Information for prospective graduate students is here.
+Information for prospective graduate students is here.
 Please read before contacting me.

 Undergraduate